yuanqing/create-figma-plugin/README.md

 -   "menu": []
 +   "menu": [
 +     {
-+       "name": "Hello, World!"
++       "name": "Hello, World!",
-+       "command": "hello-world",
++       "command": "hello-world"
 +     }
 +   ]
   }
 }
 ```

-We omit the initial `src/` and trailing `.js`, so `src/hello-world.js` is simply specified as `hello-world`.
+Omit the initial `src/` and trailing `.js`, so `src/hello-world.js` is specified as `hello-world`.

-Then, to build the plugin, do:
+Then, build the plugin:

 ```
 $ npm run build